jkeefe/weather-newsrooms-ona24/README.md

 - Building a URL:
   - Base endpoint: `https://api.weather.gov/alerts/active`
   - We want actual warnings, not tests: `?status=actual`
   - Area?
-Let's say Maryland, Virginia and D.C.
-You can get fancier here, but states are easy: `&area=MD,DC,VA`
+Let's say Georgia.
+You can get fancier here, but states are easy: `&area=GA`
   - Code.
 This is the warning type.
 Tornado warning, tornado watch, etc. List is [here](https://www.weather.gov/nwr/eventcodes).
-  - Limit. `&limit=500`
+Could do `&code=TOR`, but let's just leave this off.
 - But what about monitoring it?

 ### Let's play with some code!